longturn/freeciv21/docs/Coding/guidelines.rst

     #pragma once

 This is equivalent to the ancient ``#ifndef``/``#define``/``#endif`` idiom, but much less error-prone.
-The syntax is supported by all modern compilers.
+The syntax is supported by all mainstream compilers.

 Includes